top of page

 Coblation itracapsular tonsllectomy

 Coblation intracapsular tonsillectomy.
 Unlike traditional tonsillectomy and adenoidectomy Coblation (controlled ablation) aims to remove 95% of the tissue rather than 100%.
 This means that there is a slightly increased risk of tonsil or adenoid regrowth.
 However it is less painful with a reduced risk of bleeding and so is the preferred choice for children and those with tonsil stones.
 Coblation can be used outside the capsule but may have an increased risk of bleeding and pain which is why I always perform this type of surgery within the capsule.
+The time away from school or nursery is reduced from 2 weeks to 1 week with this technique.

 bottom of page